 The roots are fleshy and develop strongly to provide nutrients to the plant.
-For this they have small pores where they absorb moisture or water and their dissolved nutrients.
-A harmonious and healthy development of the roots ensures a good state of health of the plant.
+For this, they have small pores where they absorb moisture or water and their dissolved nutrients.
+Harmonious and healthy development of the roots ensures a good state of health of the plant.

 The flower buds of Vanda orchids are born from the stem and between the bases of the leaves.
 Each floral rod can normally produce around 10 or more flowers.
 The plant is growing throughout the year.
 The blooms can also be produced, according to environmental conditions, at any time of the year, although they tend to be more frequent in spring or early summer.

-They are orchids with Asian origin, from Sri Lanka to New Guinea, passing through China, India, the Philippines and Australia.
+They are orchids with an Asian origin, from Sri Lanka to New Guinea, passing through China, India, the Philippines, and Australia.
 There are some 60 different species of Vanda, but it does not even come close to recognizing the number of hybrids created by man, of which there are thousands.

-The best known Vanda are the Vanda coerulea, Vanda coerulescens and the Vanda tricolor.
+The best known Vanda is the Vanda coerulea, Vanda coerulescens, and the Vanda tricolor.

-They are an epiphytic or lithophyte species: In their natural habitat it is possible to see them on the branches of trees and on less occasions (lithophyte) growing on or between the stones.
+They are an epiphytic or lithophyte species: In their natural habitat, it is possible to see them on the branches of trees and on fewer occasions (lithophyte) growing on or between the stones.

 Its growth is monopodial, they grow from a single stem, from which appear robust and large roots provided with small pores, through which they absorb moisture and nutrients.
 The elongated and narrow leaves grow alternately, in a progression that resembles a staircase.